terrybrashaw/Wrest/Gameplay.md

 Possible weapons that have interesting mechanics but no concrete stats:

-- Spear - Switchable between `melee` and `throw` modes.
+- Spear - Toggle between _melee_ and _throw_ modes.
 Similar to Hurtworld's spear.
 - SMG - Auto rifle with low recoil and low damage.

 ## Hotbar and Inventory

+- 24 slots for your inventory.
 - 6 slots for your hotbar.
-- 24 slots for your inventory.
 - 30 slots total.

-Moving items in your inventory:
+The mechanics of inventory management prioritize a high skill ceiling.
+Items must be manually moved from slot to slot; there is no automated looting/unlooting.

 - Move an item by dragging and dropping onto an empty slot.
 - Swap an item by dragging and dropping onto another item.
 - Drop an item by dragging and dropping outside of the inventory window.

-Helpful item movement mechanics:

-- Split a stack of items in half by holding `Shift` before dragging and dropping.
+- Split a stack of items in half by holding <kbd>Shift</kbd> while dragging and dropping.
-- Pick up 1 from a stack of items by holding `Ctrl` before dragging and dropping.
+- Pick up 1 item from a stack of items by holding <kbd>Ctrl</kbd> while dragging and dropping.
-- Pick up all-but-1 from a stack of items by holding `Alt` before dragging and dropping.
+- Pick up all-but-1 item from a stack of items by holding <kbd>Alt</kbd> while dragging and dropping.
-- To "drag and drop" items, they can either be:
-  - Click and hold while moving, release to drop.
-  - Click to pick up, click to drop.

-Quick-using items in your inventory:

-- Use an item by right clicking it.
-Only some items have a quick-action, for example: food can be right-clicked to eat it.
+- Use an item by right clicking it (if applicable).
+For example: food can be right-clicked to eat.

 ## Events

-Airdrops:
+### Airdrops

 - A plane flies over the map, dropping loot crates
 - Airdrops drop BETWEEN 1-3 crates along the plane's travel path.
 - Airdrop crates ALWAYS contain items.
 - Airdrop crates ALWAYS contain some significantly valuable items.
 - Airdrop crates ALWAYS contain a randomized assortment of items.
 - The location selected for the next airdrop follows a repeating pattern.
-Example:
-  - For towns A, B, C, D, each subsequent airdrop will be dropped at the next location
-  - A, B, C, D, A, B, C, D, A, B, C, D...
+If there are 4 airdrop locations — A, B, C, D — the locations would be chosen repeating order: A, B, C, D, A, B, C, D, A, B, C, D...
+- The repeating pattern of airdrops locations is server-dependent; each server has its own unique pattern.
 - Airdrop frequency follows a curve:
   - Infrequent drops between 0%-35% server capacity
   - Frequent drops between 35%-80% server capacity